Laknath1996/oldweb/_pages/01_Home.md

 permalink: /home/
 ---

-*I'm an inquisitive individual who aspires to explore how our brains can inspire machines, in terms of aspects including, but not limited to, intelligence, computation, and perception.
-Also, I am passionate about improving technologies that enable us to probe complex brain structures and functions, build advanced neural prostheses, and delineate the neurodegenerative disease mechanisms.
-My academic interests lie on the intersection of machine learning, signal processing, and biomedical engineering.*
+*I aspire to explore how our brains can inspire machine intelligence.
+To this end, I work on an intersection between machine learning, signal processing, and computational neuroscience.
+My other research interests includes computer vision, biomedical data science, and neuromorphic computing.*

 <div style="text-align: center"><img src="{{site.url}}/images/me1.png" width="200" height="200" /></div>

+I would be joining Prof. Joshua Vogeltein's research group ([NeuroData](https://neurodata.io/about/)) at the Johns Hopkins University to pursue my PhD in the Fall of 2021.
 I am currently working as a Junior Lecturer at the Department of Electronics and Telecommunication Engineering ([ENTC](ent.mrt.ac.lk)) at University of Moratuwa [UoM](http://mrt.ac.lk), Sri Lanka.

 I received my Bachelor's degree from UoM in 2020.
 I completed my thesis on "Designing a Cost-Effective Dry Contact sEMG Sensor System for Controlling a Bionic Hand" with Dr. [Simon Kappel](https://scholar.google.com/citations?user=HTFY3fsAAAAJ&hl=en) and Dr. [Thilina Lalitharatne](https://scholar.google.com/citations?user=0NvOK1kAAAAJ&hl=en)